aijaz-khan/aijaz-khan/DampSoft/LeadRole/1:1/Daniel.md

 - Team Vocation: Do they need to ask the Team Lead?
 - Solution for Asana may replace it with Miro
 - Car
+- Open questions C5 (AE-2429):Should we wait until we have a company wide keycloak instance, or should we migrate to the new athena instance already? - Daniel Rechlitz will answer this